chhavip/Git-Guide/README.md

   `git push origin :the_remote_branch` but be careful while using this.

 ##Squashing Commits

-Often it is required while contributing that your entire feature change is in the form of one single commit.
+Often it is required while contributing that your entire feature change is in the form of one single commit, this is where squashing comes in.
+Be aware of the type of commits you are trying to squash.
+There can be two:
+* Commits in your local repository
+* Commits you have already pushed to remote

+First of all be sure to run `git log` and see your recent commit history, this will help you decide which commits you wish to squash.
+If for example you wish to squash the last two commits into a single one, run:

+`git checkout my_branch` to make sure you are on your required branch

+`git reset --soft HEAD~2` where 2 represents the number of commits to be sqaushed, can be replaced with your need

+`git commit -m "New commit message to represent the squashed commits"`

+The above two instruction will locally squash the number of commits you chose to.
+In case you had already pushed the commits to your remote repository, run the following command to make your remote reflect the changes:

+`git push --force origin my_branch`

+This is a forced update that makes the remote repository squash the commits into one.

 ##Disclaimer:
 This guide is aimed particularly at people starting open source contribution for the first time and aims to familiarise them with required patterns and expected contribution behaviour.